Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Introduction

 \section{Introduction}

-The problem to describe hexagonal 3-webs formed by circles in the plane appeared in the first monograph on the web theory published by Blaschke and Bol in 1938 (see \cite{BB-38} p.31).
-The authors presented an example with 3 elliptic pencils of circles, each pair of pencils sharing a common vertex, and observed that one can construct hexagonal circular 3-webs from hexagonal linear 3-webs, completely described by Graf and Sauer \cite{GS-24} as being formed by tangent to a fixed curves of third class.
-The construction involves a central projection from a plane to a unit sphere followed by sterographic projection to a plane.
+The problem to describe hexagonal 3-webs formed by circles in the plane appeared in the first monograph on the web theory published by Blaschke and Bol in 1938 (see \cite[p.\ 31]{BB-38}).
+The authors presented an example with 3 elliptic pencils of circles, each pair of pencils sharing a~common vertex, and observed that one can construct hexagonal circular 3-webs from hexagonal linear 3-webs, completely described by Graf and Sauer \cite{GS-24} as being formed by tangents to a fixed curves of third class.
+The construction involves a central projection from a plane to a unit sphere followed by stereographic projection to a plane.
 The corresponding circular 3-webs were described earlier by Volk \cite{V-29} and Strubecker \cite{S-32}.

-Stereographic projection puts the problem into a natural framework of the Lie sphere geometry: instead of planar circular webs we study circular webs on the unit sphere, thus treating cirles and straight lines on equal footing.
-Lie sphere geometry assigns points outside the unit sphere to circles on this sphere: the assigned point is the polar point of the plane that cuts the circle on the sphere.
+Stereographic projection puts the problem into a natural framework of the M\"obius geometry: instead of planar circular webs we study circular webs on the unit sphere, thus treating circles and straight lines on equal footing.
+M\"obius geometry assigns points outside the unit sphere to circles on this sphere: the assigned point is the polar point of the plane that cuts the circle on the sphere.
 This sphere is called also {\it Darboux quadric}.
 Thus any circular 3-web on the unit sphere determines locally 3 curve arcs outside the Darboux quadric, one arc per web foliation.
-Globally these arcs may glue together into one curve.
+Globally these arcs may belong to one irreducible algebraic curve.
 In what follows we call this set of polar points a {\it polar curve} of the web.
 For example, the polar curve of the hexagonal circular 3-web obtained from a linear 3-web is a planar cubic, possibly reducible.
 The polar curve of the cited example from \cite{BB-38} splits into 3 non-coplanar lines.

 In the same year as the book \cite{BB-38} appeared, Wunderlich published a new remarkable example of hexagonal circular 3-web.
 Its polar curve splits into 3 conics lying in 3 different planes.
 Since through a point $p$ on the unit sphere pass the circles whose polar points are intersection of the web polar curve with the plane tangent to the unit sphere at $p$, the Wunderlich web is actually 6-web, containing 8 hexagonal 3-subwebs.